-The boat is designed to sail in winds that may exceed Beaufort force 4 and in waves of a significant height of 0,5 metres and more.
+This craft is designed to operate in winds up to Beaufort force 4 and the associated wave heights (occasional maximum waves of 0,5 m height).

 Such conditions may be encountered in sheltered inland waters, and in coastal waters in fine weather.